skylight-hq/skylight.digital/_projects/tsa_cloud_adoption.md

 {% capture challenge %}
   <p>
-    The TSA's CIO organization faced several issues associated with running its on-premise IT infrastructure (such as high operating costs), which were going to be further compounded by imminent budget cuts.
+    The TSA’s CIO organization faced several issues associated with running its on-premise IT infrastructure (such as high operating costs), which were going to be further compounded by imminent budget cuts.
 The cloud presented a way out, but the organization lacked in-depth experience operating in this new way.